Tong Castle

 Tong Castle was a very large mostly Gothic country house in Shropshire whose site is between Wolverhampton and Telford, set within a park landscaped by Capability Brown, on the site of a medieval castle of the same name.

 The original castle was built in the 12th century.
 During the Civil War it was defended for the King by William Careless, and afterwards by George Mainwaring.
-The original structure was demolished in 1765 after the estate had been purchased by George Durant from the Duke of Kingston who built the house illustrated.
+The original structure was demolished in 1765 after the estate had been purchased from the Duke of Kingston by George Durant who built the house illustrated.

 The building has been described both as an "architectural mongrel" and more flatteringly as "the first real gothic building in Shropshire".
 While at first glance there appear some anomalies of design, such as the ogee domes which, though Gothic in shape, are more redolent of the English Renaissance style, the house was actually in the Strawberry Hill Gothic style popularised by Horace Walpole.

 George Durant bought the estate at Tong in 1764 and commissioned Lancelot "Capability" Brown to provide plans for rebuilding the castle and to improve the landscape around the castle in 1765.
 Brown's account book shows a charge to Durant in 1765 for "Various Plans for the alterations of Tong Castle.
 My Journeys there several times" covering both the house and grounds, and making it Brown's first commission in Shropshire.
 Water features north and south of the castle were altered to create Church or North Pool and the serpentine South Pool and two larger lakes were added built following Capability Brown's plans.
 The kitchen garden was moved further from the house and it is suggested that Brown was responsible for installing an ice house.
 The Tudor Tong Castle was remodelled in the Gothic style, only retaining the main block of the 16th Century red-brick castle.
 Some of the stone from the college that had stood near Tong church was reused in the new building.